Rain doesn't dampen the spirit of the Civil War Re-enactors - Charles City Press

 By Thomas Nelson, tnelson@charlescitypress.com

+Nashua hosted a Civil War re-enactment over the weekend that featured real-world weather hardships.

-Outside the Old Bradford Pioneer Village Museum sat rows of canvas tents, and fires burning in the rain.
+Outside the Old Bradford Pioneer Village Museum sat rows of canvas tents, while fires sputtered in the rain.

-Civil War re-enactment participants walked up and down the rows and huddled near the fire for warmth Saturday, May 20, while rain poured down and the temperature dropped below 50 degrees.
+Civil War re-enacters walked up and down the rows and huddled near the fire for warmth Saturday, as rain poured down and the temperature dropped below 50 degrees.

-On the Confederate side scores of gray coats and and brown hats went around, and anyone present was happy to talk to you about why they were there.
+On the Confederate side, scores of gray coats and brown hats wandered around, and despite the weather everyone present was happy to talk about why they were there.

+All of the participants agreed that Civil War education was essential to the re-enactment.

 The commanding officer of the Union, Rich Hunt, has been participating in re-enactments for 25 years and says he will continue as long as he has the opportunity to teach what he knows and pass down the knowledge that he’s gained.

+The Civil War had European involvement, and there was a Scottish attachment in the Union, said Peter Hill, dressed as a Scottish combatant.

+Hill is originally from England has learned a lot about the weapons and history of the Civil War by participating in the re-enactments.

-The battle of Kernstown was scheduled to take place Saturday.
-The battle was part of the Valley Campaign of 1862.
+The battle of Kernstown, part of the Valley Campaign of 1962, was scheduled to take place Saturday, but was postponed because of the rain.

 This is the 8th Civil War Reenactment the Old Bradford Museum has been involved with.
 The museum started working with re-enactors in 2009.